The law prohibits the sale of single cigarette sticks.

 The law aligns with FCTC Art.
 16 with respect to the sale of small packets of cigarettes.

 The law does not require a minimum weight per unit package of smokeless tobacco.

 Retail Licensing Requirements

-To align with FCTC Art.
-15, the law should require all retailers to obtain a license to sell tobacco products.
+The law aligns with FCTC Art.
+15 in that the law requires retailers to be approved by the government to sell tobacco products.